Thomas Machin

-Thomas Machin's Currency Mint
+Machin's Mill

 After the American Revolutionary War, Thomas Machin established Machin's Mill near Orange Lake, New York in 1787.
 Thomas Machin's Mint milled a variety of Early American currency some of which were stamped with a delicate and weightless copper originating from Great Britain consequently bearing a forgery for Colonial America's mill.

 Colonial establishments producing milled coinage from imitation transatlantic coinage metal and copper coerced the Copper Panic of 1789.
 The copper crisis situated Colonial America's banks to barter paper back notes to reciprocate the devaluation of the copper coin and its net worth.

 In response to the fraudulence of copper in circulation, the 2nd United States Congress passed the Coinage Act of 1792 and the Copper Coinage Act of 1792.
 The volume one statutes were enacted into law by first president of the United States George Washington.